This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Biography

-Dr. Joshua May, tenor, is an Associate Professor of Voice and the Director of Opera Activities at the Schwob School of Music at Columbus State University.
+Dr. Joshua May, tenor, is an Associate Professor of Voice, Director of Opera Activities, and serves as the Voice Area Coordinator at the Schwob School of Music at Columbus State University.
 He has performed and premiered works throughout Europe, Canada, and the United States.
 He is an avid recitalist and oratorio singer, performing recently as a soloist in Bach‘s Magnificat, Mozart‘s Requiem, Handel‘s Messiah, and Dubois‘s Seven Last Words of Christ.
 He has been a featured performer in recitals across the United States.
-In the 2024/2025 season, he will premier new vocal works by American composers, Griffin Candey and Traci Mendel.
+In the 2026 season, he will premier new vocal works by American composers, Griffin Candey and Traci Mendel.
 He is also an operatic artist in high demand, performing over thirty operatic roles that range from the Baroque repertoire to premiers of new works.
 He has performed such recent roles as Tamino in Mozart‘s Die Zauberflöte, Male Chorus in Britten‘s Rape of Lucretia, Rinuccio in Gianni Schicchi, Prince Paul in Offenbach‘s La Grande-Duchesse de Gérolstein, and Ferrando in Mozart‘s Così fan tutte.

-He has presented his research on vocal literature, vocal pedagogy, and opera performance practice with the National Opera Association, College Music Society, National Association of Teachers of Singing, New Voice Educators Symposium, Alabama Music Educators Association, Georgia Music Educators Association, Georgia THESCON, the 13th Annual International Conference on Visual and Performing Arts in Athens, Greece, the 15th Annual Prague Quadrennial in the Czech Republic, and the National Lilly Conference.
+He has presented his research on vocal literature, vocal pedagogy, and opera performance practice with the National Opera Association, College Music Society, National Association of Teachers of Singing, New Voice Educators Symposium, Alabama Thespian Festival, Alabama Music Educators Association, Georgia Music Educators Association, Georgia THESCON, Tulane Vocal Arts Festival & Symposium, the 13th Annual International Conference on Visual and Performing Arts in Athens, Greece, the 15th Annual Prague Quadrennial in the Czech Republic, and the National Lilly Conference.
+As part of his commitment to research, teaching, and creative activities, Dr. May serves as a CSU Honors College Faculty Fellow.

 As a voice educator, he is an active member of the National Association of Teachers of Singing.
 He was selected by the National Association of Teachers of Singing for the NATS Intern Program in 2014.
-He currently serves on the executive board for Georgia NATS as the Vice-President.
-In addition, he serves as the Governor for the Southeastern Region and is the Chair for the Student Programming Committee of the National Opera Association.
-He has served as an active adjudicator, master clinician, guest director for Classical Singer, NATS, NOA, Georgia Literary Competition, Georgia Governor‘s Honors Program, MTNA, MSVMA, Kiwanis Club Music Showcase, Great Lakes Male Chorus Association, University/Collegiate programs, and both national and international young artist opera programs.
+He currently serves as the President of the Georgia Chapter of NATS.
+In addition, he serves as the Vice President of Regions and Co-Chairs the Student Programming Committee for the National Opera Association.
+He has served as an active adjudicator, master clinician, guest director for Classical Singer, Georgia Governor‘s Honors Program, Solo & Ensemble Festivals, NATS, NOA, Georgia Literary Competition, MTNA, MSVMA, Kiwanis Club Music Showcase, Great Lakes Male Chorus Association, university programs, and both national and international opera young artist programs.

 For information on upcoming engagements, please visit his website www.joshuamaytenor.com.